-The UMG, IMG and EVERFI comprised our go-to-market organizations as of March 31, 2022.
+The UMG, IMG and EVERFI comprised our go-to-market organizations as of June 30, 2022.
 The following is a description of each market group as of that date:

-- The UMG focuses on sales primarily to all prospects and customers inside of the U.S.; and - The IMG focuses on sales primarily to all prospects and customers outside of the U.S, as well as corporations. - We acquired EVERFI as of December 31, 2021 as discussed in Note 3 to these condensed consolidated financial statements.
-As we are working to integrate EVERFI into our business, it has not yet been included in one of our market groups.
+- · The UMG focuses on sales primarily to all prospects and customers inside of the U.S.; and - The IMG focuses on sales primarily to all prospects and customers outside of the U.S, as well as corporations. - We acquired EVERFI as of December 31, 2021 as discussed in Note 3 to these condensed consolidated financial statements.
+As we are working to integrate EVERFI into our business, it had not yet been included in one of our market groups as of June 30, 2022.